 Often a booth or cabin has its own traditional folk group from the mountains, perhaps with a portly gentleman in leather trousers swinging his accordion with gusto, pausing only for another sup of Styrian beer and a satisfied smile at the assembled audience.

 The festival has a great atmosphere and perhaps makes a good place to eat as you wander the more traditional city sights.
-Though it can get very busy.
-On our last visit, we retired to the nearby Sluka café-konditorei to recharge with coffee and cake.
+Though it can get extremely busy.
+On our last visit, we had to retire to the nearby Sluka café-konditorei to recharge with coffee and cake.

 - Sunday: 10am to 6pm